Special Gift Offer

 By: Garden Gate staff

-Buying trellises can get expensive, help get those vegetables off the ground with these 4 simple and budget-friendly DIY garden trellis ideas.
+Get those vegetables off the ground with these 4 simple DIY garden trellis projects.

 Many vegetables do better when you trellis them.
 It keeps the fruit clean, makes them easy to pick and exposes more leaves to sunlight.
 There are lots of ways to trellis vegetables.
 Here are 4 simple DIY trellises you can make for your vegetable garden.